The Medicaid Program: Looking Back Without Penalties

 The surest way to avoid violating a look-back period when qualifying for Medicaid is to consult a qualified Medicaid planning and elder law attorney before you gift or transfer any assets.
 If a violation has already occurred, they can also offer assistance to correct a problem.

 Always seek professional legal advice when creating your long-term care strategy using Medicaid.
 Applications are rarely successful due to mistakes when filling out forms, and it can have devastating long-term consequences on a family and their finances.
 Begin well before you anticipate needing long-term care.
 Become well-informed about all your options as you go through the application process.
 Proactive planning and expert legal strategies can help protect your assets and offer considerable help for your long-term care costs.
 We hope you found this article helpful.
-Please contact us today at (757) 222-5842 to schedule a free consultation to discuss your Medicaid planning needs.
+Please contact us today at (757) 222-5842 to schedule a consultation to discuss your Medicaid planning needs.